alexandra-simeonova/drafts/structure.md

 <details>
 <summary>Micro frontend basic view settings</summary>

  Micro frontends, also referred to as views, are an essential part of the Luigi application.
 To configure a micro frontend which should be displayed on a given navigation node, simply add the **viewUrl** property to the node and specify the link to your micro frontend.
-To create a view, you need to use the Luigi Client.
-Find the documentation and instructions [here](luigi-client.md).
+To connect a micro frontend to your page, you also need to use the [Luigi Client](luigi-client.md).

- >**NOTE:** The viewUrl can be either an internal link, external link, or pathSegment.
+ >**NOTE:** The value of **viewUrl** can be either a **link**, **externaLink**, or **pathSegment**.
 The first two options have to be surrounded by single quotes, while pathSegment does not.

  This example shows three navigation nodes with different viewUrl values.